 If Dr Sax is right then this is a modern-day, largely hidden tragedy that borders on child neglect if not outright child abuse.
 It robs children of their future happiness by confining them to living shallow lives within the prison of the self and self-gratification and reliant on drugs to make sense of the world.

 But it is not only the sociopaths and narcissists in high office and the irresponsible parents that are wreaking so much damage, it also the activists - examples of the progeny of irresponsible parenting - infesting the universities who shamelessly bully, harass, intimidate and behave at the psychosocial development level of four-year-olds with little or no regard for others and often egged on by activist professors and educators, as Dr Jordan Peterson explains in the video below.

 (Footage at the beginning of the video courtesy of Cassie Jaye's eye-opening documentary entitled The Red Pill.
-While the original feminist movement, like the earlier the civil rights movement, exposed and corrected legitimate injustices in the beliefs underpinning the socialization process, the current confused mishmash of postmodernism, feminism and neo-Marxism is not just undermining the gains but is also destroying the family unit as the crucible of civilization.)
+While the original feminist movement, like the earlier the civil rights movement, exposed and corrected legitimate injustices in the beliefs underpinning the socialization process, the current confused mishmash of postmodernism, feminism and neo-Marxism is not just undermining the gains but, as Bettina Arndt explains, is creating a male-bashing society that is destroying the lives of men, undermining the social development of young boys and destroying the family unit as the crucible of civil society. )